“I have sinned against the Lord.” – 2 Samuel 12:13a

 For most of us, our stories might not be as extreme as David’s, but one thing is certain: we have all sinned.
 God’s Word says, “While we were yet sinners, Christ died for us.”
 He died to pay the penalty for our sins and to offer us forgiveness.

-So, when you mess up (and you will), confess your sin to God just like David did.
+So, when you mess up (and you do), confess your sin to God just like David did.
 Ask for God’s forgiveness and for the strength to resist sin in the future.
 Whatever you say won’t come as a surprise to God; He knows everything already.
 But, the heart of repentance (recognizing your sin and asking for forgiveness) is the only answer to dealing with our sin problem.
 It’s a lesson we can take straight from the life of King David, a man after God’s own heart (Acts 13:12).